modio/modio-docs/public/en-us/features/embed-hub/add-ugc.md

 ## Wrapping up

-With that complete, you will be redirected to your 'My content' page where you can view or edit all the UGC you have created.
+With that complete, you will be redirected to your 'My Content' page where you can view or edit all the UGC you have created.